SysBioInra/RBApy/README.rst

    as `[MISSING]` with a uniprot identifier, an average protein (ids of the type `average_protein_xxx` as defined in `proteins.xml`) or leave empty for spontaneous reactions.
+ - `metabolites.tsv`: metabolite ID mapping with SBML for (a) processes: metabolites involved in translation and transcription, (b) targets: metabolites that have a target concentration, (c) protein cofactors imported from Uniprot. for every metabolite, user should check inferred values and fill in fields tagged as `[MISSING]`.
+Metabolites with [MISSING] field will be ignored in the final model.
  - `cofactors.tsv`: for every protein, lists name, chebi identifier and stoichiometry of cofactors.
 Based on the last column (containing uniprot annotation), user should check inferred values and fill in fields tagged